📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

-PI Contribution As a co-funder of the study, the Cabinet Office will be associated with the wider programme of work delivered through the ESRC grant, including a number of publications examining values change over time, generational trends and comparison with other countries.
-The Cabinet Office will also be invited to collaborate on public events and conferences, policy workshops and roundtable briefings funded by the ESRC grant, and to nominate a representative to serve on the project's Advisory Board.
-The research team will also provide bespoke analyses or briefings for the Cabinet Office as a contribution in kind to the partnership.
+PI Contribution As a co-funder of the study, the Cabinet Office was associated with the wider programme of work delivered through the ESRC grant, including a number of publications examining values change over time, policy workshops and roundtable briefings funded by the ESRC grant, sat on the project's Advisory Board, and received ad hoc briefings and bespoke analyses.

-Collaborator Contribution The Cabinet Office's contribution would go towards funding the direct costs of additional fieldwork in Scotland and Wales, in order to ensure there is sufficient data to analyse these countries separately.
+Collaborator Contribution The Cabinet Office's contribution funded the direct costs of additional fieldwork in Scotland, Wales and Northern Ireland, in order to ensure there is sufficient data to analyse these countries separately.

 Start Year 2020